cgrundman/react-learning/02-tictactoe-project/README.md

 # Tic Tac Toe Project

 This is an example project, that contains a Tic Tac Toe game.
+This project is meant to searve as a refresher to JavaScript.
+It comvers topics including: operators, functions, objects and classes, arrays, and destructuring.

 ## Game